yogurtshake/soundboard-discord-bot/README.md

 ## Note
-Just to give you an idea of how much my Discord server has used this bot: in less than 1 year, the bot has nearly 30000 total sound plays and we've uploaded nearly 300 custom sounds for our server (so much for the built-in soundboard's limit of 8).
+Just to give you an idea of how much my Discord server has used this bot:

+In less than 1 year, the bot has nearly 30000 total sound plays and we've uploaded nearly 300 custom sounds for our server (so much for the built-in soundboard's limit of 8).